Designing for Documents in iCloud

 UIDocument class in iOS or the

 NSDocument class in OS X) is an assemblage of related data that can be written to disk as a single file or as a file package.
-A file package, in turn, is a directory presented to the user as a single file, accessible to your app using an
+A file package, in turn, is a directory presented to the user as a single file and made accessible to your app through an

 Documents automatically implement most of the behavior expected of iCloud apps.
 Specifically, a document automatically ensures that local changes are safely coordinated with iCloud-originated changes.
 It does this by employing a file coordinator (